nicolastakashi/metricsdedupprocessor/README.md

 ## Description

-This processor deduplicates metrics by ensuring that only metrics from the in-use replica are retained.
+This processor deduplicates metrics by ensuring that only metrics from the in-use replica are retained, check the [Defining in use replica](#defining-in-use-replica) section for more details.

 ```yaml
 processors: